Device Settings

 Transparent Mode

-In this mode, the device sends data coming from RS485 or the ethernet port to other ModProBus devices.
-The receiving ModProBus devices send the data coming from other ModProBus devices directly to both RS485 and the ethernet port.
+In this mode, the device sends data coming from RS485 or the TCP server to other ModProBus devices.
+It sends data coming from other ModProBus devices to both RS485 and the TCP server.

 Master Mode

-In this mode, the device sends Modbus data coming from RS485 or the ethernet port to the ModProBus devices registered in Devices Settings.
-The Slave device(s) send the data received from the Master device to the Modbus devices registered in it via RS485 or the ethernet port.
-After the Slave device(s) receive the data from RS485 or the ethernet port, they send a response to the master device regarding this.
-On the ethernet side, the device acts like a TCP server (if enabled in Modbus Settings) and users can connect to this server as clients.
+In this mode, the device sends Modbus data coming from RS485 or the Ethernet port to the ModProBus devices registered in Devices Settings.
+The Slave device(s) send the data received from the Master device to the Modbus devices stored in it via RS485 or the Ethernet port.
+After the Slave device(s) receive data from RS485 or the Ethernet port, they send a response to the master device.
+On the Ethernet side, the device behaves like a TCP server (if enabled in Modbus Settings), and users can connect to this server as clients.

 Master - Data Collector Mode